 Scarring alopecia, also called cicatricial alopecia is an inflammatory condition in which the hair follicles get destroyed, leading to scarring and permanent hair loss.
 This condition causes irreversible damage to the hair follicles.
 Scarring alopecia is a relatively rare hair condition.
 Non-scarring alopecia also termed non-cicatricial alopecia is a condition in which hair loss is not accompanied by scarring.
 Severe hair loss is experienced but the inflammation and irritation are minimal.
 The loss of hair may be focal or diffuse.
 Hair thinning and hair fall may be sudden or occur over time.
 Though scarring, as well as non-scarring alopecia, lead to hair loss, there are some basic differences between the two hair conditions.
 Here is a comparison between scarring and non-scarring alopecia.

 Are you experiencing hair loss?
 Get in touch with the best of our hair specialists in Pune to understand your hair condition.
-For a hair treatment or to get hair transplant, book an appointment with our dermatologists near you, call +912071177333.
+For a hair treatment or to get hair transplant, book an appointment with our dermatologists near you, call +919584584111.

 |The hair follicles are permanently destroyed, and fibrous scar tissue develops in the place of hair follicles.
 There is no scope for hair growth.

 |The hair loss is irreversible.

-|It is a rare hair condition.||It is a relatively common hair condition.
+|It is a relatively common hair condition.

-|There is inflammation on the scalp.||There is no inflammation and the skin irritation is minimal.
+|There is no inflammation and the skin irritation is minimal.

-|The symptoms of scarring alopecia include itching and burning of the scalp, blisters, rough, scaly skin, and crusting.||The symptoms of non-scarring alopecia are based on the cause of this hair condition.
+|The symptoms of non-scarring alopecia are based on the cause of this hair condition.
 Itching or burning of the scalp is hardly experienced.
 Blister formation, roughness, and scaling of the skin or crusting are not present in non-scarring alopecia.

 |Pus discharge from the scalp is another symptom of scarring alopecia.

 |Pain may be experienced in the scalp region.

-|The main cause of scarring alopecia is the destruction of hair follicle stem cells.
-A proliferator-activated receptor (a receptor protein) is thought to be another cause of scarring alopecia.
-Alteration in lipid metabolism, genetic factors, injuries and burns, and inflammation are among the other important reasons behind scarring alopecia.||The causes of non-scarring alopecia include autoimmune response, infection, hormonal imbalance, and stress.
+|The causes of non-scarring alopecia include autoimmune response, infection, hormonal imbalance, and stress.
 Exposing the hair to heat or harsh chemicals, or styling in a way that pulls the hair may also lead to non-scarring alopecia.
 Nutritional deficiencies as also certain medicines can cause non-scarring alopecia.
 It can also develop due to some other underlying health condition.